 As they relate to exercise, treadmills can be quite useful.
 If you are in a strange place or need to exercise during odd hours, a treadmill can help you stay in shape.

-But, here’s the problem that I have with treadmills: You work really hard, but where do you get?
+But, here’s the problem that I have with treadmills: You work really hard, but where do you get to?
 Nowhere.

 Getting Off—and Staying Off—the Business Treadmill

-Are you and your people working hard generating revenue, satisfying customers, hiring and training employees?
+Are you and your people working hard to generate revenue, satisfy customers, to hire and train employees?
 Nothing wrong with that.

 Now, for the key question: Is the business getting anywhere?
 Is the business generating significant profit?
 Is the enterprise value of your business growing?

 If you and your team are working hard and not producing significant profit or increasing the value of the business, then you have a treadmill business.

 Having a treadmill business might be fun for a while, but the fun will soon go away.
 The business might go away as well; another victim of competition.
 I have had conversations with more than one business owner who has told me, “Greg, we work really hard and are good at what we do, but we never seem to have any significant profit.
 It has been that way for years.”

 If you know me or have read this blog post, you know that I think business owners should be rewarded for the risk that they take and the capital that they invest in their businesses.
 Profit is that reward.